tlef/restful-frotz/README.md

 ### Slack
 The [Slack](http://slack.com) plugin is built to interact with the *Slack* incoming and outgoing webhooks, to allow for game playing within a specific #channel.

+*restful-frotz* works with Slack by being targeted from an outgoing-webhook, and then posting the non-error data back to Slack via an incoming-webhook.
+Error data will be returned back to the outgoing-webhook.
+The reason we not return game data back to the outoing webhook because outgoing webhooks do not currently support Slack chat attachments.

 #### Parameters
 `handler` - value: ***slack*** - Flag telling *restful-frotz* to use the ***slack*** handler plugin.

 `output-webhook` - value: ***a slack incoming-webhook URL*** - The URL to be called to post the results of the http request.
- We do not return non-error data to the slack outoing webhook because outgoing webhooks do not currently support chat attachments.

 #### Example URL
 `http://sample.com/restful-frotz/?session_id=123456789&data_id=zork1&handler=slack&output-webhook=http://sample.slack.com/services/hooks/incoming-webhook?token=abcdefghijklmnop`